Alfa offers a tempting option at the premium end of the supermini market with its Mito. June Neary investigates.

 Will It Suit Me?

-Under the skin, this car is based on the old Fiat Grande Punto and there's certainly a hint of that surprisingly handsome supermini in this MiTo's profile.
+Under the skin, this car is based on the old Fiat Grande Punto and there's certainly a hint of that surprisingly handsome supermini in this Mito's profile.
 From other angles though, it has a look all its own, the three door-only design regularly lauded for its clean flowing lines and neat original detailing.
-Visual updates introduced into this facelifted version are relatively minor, comprising a revised chromed front grille, titanium grey headlamp and tail lamps surrounds and a sports rear bumper.
+The visual changes made to this revised Mito are supposed to bring it into line with the brand's flagship Giulia saloon.
+Hence the revised front sports grille, the dark-finish headlamp bezels, the smarter rear bumper design and the restyled alloy wheels.
 The stylists' work has not been merely for show either.
-With a drag coefficient of just 0.29, the MiTo is an extremely aerodynamic vehicle.
-The interior has been given a rethink too, with improved materials used throughout and a dashboard that addresses some of the ergonomic issues of the old MiTo.
-The touch points in the car are notably better than before and there's now a Uconnect five-inch, touch-screen infotainment system with voice recognition, Bluetooth, steering wheel remote controls, USB/AUX-in ports and optional satellite navigation.
-The driving position in the MiTo remains lower and more sporty than you'll encounter in the majority of superminis but there's a good degree of adjustment in the seat and steering wheel so drivers can adapt it to their own tastes.
-I think I'd consider the interior of the MiTo to be the best in the current Alfa Romeo range.
-It seems strongly built and a variety of racy trim materials are employed to impressively up-market effect.
-The rear seats can accommodate two adults without much drama and the rocker switch in front of the gear lever that controls the DNA system is very nicely designed though the 270-litre boot is on the small side.
-So-called 'DNA' technology can adapt the MiTo's steering, throttle response and stability control according to the conditions and the driver's preferences.
+With a drag coefficient of just 0.29, this is an extremely aerodynamic vehicle.
+The interior has been given a rethink too.
+The touch points in the car are notably better than they used to be and there's a Uconnect five-inch, touch-screen infotainment system with voice recognition, Bluetooth, steering wheel remote controls, USB/AUX-in ports and optional satellite navigation.
+The driving position in the Mito remains lower and more sporty than you'll encounter in the majority of superminis but there's a good degree of adjustment in the seat and steering wheel so drivers can adapt it to their own tastes.
+As for practicality, well the rear seats can accommodate two adults without much drama and the rocker switch in front of the gear lever that controls the DNA system is very nicely designed though the 270-litre boot is on the small side.
+So-called 'DNA' technology can adapt the Mito's steering, throttle response and stability control according to the conditions and the driver's preferences.
 It can be set in Normal, Dynamic or All-Weather modes to help drivers get the most out of their vehicle.
-All MiTo models come with a healthy safety provision that includes seven airbags, while a whole host of electronic driver aids are available on various models.
+All Mito models come with a healthy safety provision that includes seven airbags, while a whole host of electronic driver aids are available on various models.
 These include ABS brakes, EBD brakeforce distribution, VDC Vehicle Dynamic Control, ASR anti-skid control, CBC Cornering Brake Control and DST Dynamic Steering Torque.

 Behind the Wheel

-The MiTo is good fun on the road, living up to its Alfa Romeo billing.
+The Mito is good fun on the road, living up to its Alfa Romeo billing.
 There's a definite sporty feel to the way it stops, goes and steers but that comes with a ride that's on the firm side and may be too much so for some tastes.
 I didn't have too much of a problem with it and was impressed with the amount of grip and the lack of body roll when the car corners quickly.
 You can hear what the engines are up to and this might be off-putting for some, but I felt it was all part of the Alfa experience.
 The car has character - and there aren't many you can say that about these days.
-The MiTo range now comprises five turbo-charged engines; three petrol and two diesel units.
-The 0.9 TwinAir Turbo engine has been given a 20bhp shot in the arm, boosting peak power to 105bhp, translating to a sprint to 62mph that's 1.1 seconds faster than the previous 85hp version.
-The 1.4 TB MultiAir 135bhp (available with a manual or the Alfa TCT twin dry clutch transmission) and the 1.4 TB MultiAir 170hp QV engine complete the petrol line-up, while the diesel range consists of the 1.3 JTDM-2 85bhp and the 1.6 JTDM-2 120bhp powerplants.
+The Mito range comprises five turbo-charged engines; four petrols and a single diesel unit.
+The key recent engine change applies to the diesel, the popular entry-level 1.3 JTDM-2 powerplant, which has had its power boosted from 85 to 95bhp.
+In the petrol range, things are much as they were.
+At the foot of the line-up, an EU6-compliant 78bhp 1.4-litre petrol engine is offered.
+This sits below the 0.9 TwinAir Turbo powerplant, a unit that was given a 20bhp shot in the arm back in 2014, boosting peak power to 105bhp, translating to a sprint to 62mph that's 1.1 seconds faster than the previous 85hp version.
+The 1.4 TB MultiAir 140hp (available only with the Alfa TCT twin dry clutch transmission) and the 1.4 TB MultiAir 170hp QV engine complete the petrol offerings.

 Value For Money